Georgie Gardner

-Georgie Gardner (born 1 June 1970) is an Australian television and news presenter and journalist.
+Georgie Gardner (born 1 June 1970) is an Australian journalist.

-Gardner is currently presenter on Nine News Sydney.
-She has previously been a co-host and news presenter on the Nine Network's breakfast program Today.
+Gardner has previously been a presenter on Nine News Sydney, co-host and news presenter on the Nine Network's breakfast program Today.

 Early life

 Gardner was born in Perth, Western Australia, the daughter of Preston and Ruth.
 Preston was a stockbroker.
 He died at the age of 52 from complications during oesophageal cancer surgery.
 Her maternal grandfather, was an accountant by trade in Perth who became a stock, station and shipping agent in the Kimberley from 1938 to 1970.

 Preston and Ruth had three children, Katie, Georgie and John.
 When Gardner was 5, her parents divorced and subsequently remarried.
 She has half siblings by her mother, Beth and David, and a half brother, Richard, by her father.

 Gardner attended Dalkeith Primary School and St Hilda's Anglican School for Girls in Perth.
 At the age of 17, she went to Milan, Italy to work as a nanny.
 Upon her return to Perth, she studied journalism at the Western Australian Academy of Performing Arts.